Chriscbr/blog/_posts/2024-12-29-primitives.md

 ---
-title: "Primitives are cultural artifacts"
+title: "Primitives are tools, not truths"
 ---

 <center>